greg-raven/Uncommon-Sense/_posts/2020-12-14-the-importance-of-accountability.md

 tag: 'John Leo'
 ---

-You can’t run a society or cope with its problems if people are not held accountable for what they do.
+You can't run a society or cope with its problems if people are not held accountable for what they do.